 The typical Durbet dress includes velvet hats, loose fitted coats, and heavily padded long pants.
 They often shave their heads, except for one small area in the back that is reserved for a pony-tail.

 Oral historic poetry is an important part of Durbet culture.
 It is traditionally recited by a poet, accompanied by a two-stringed lute called a dombr.
 Favorite pastimes include storytelling, singing, archery, and wrestling.

-The Durbet, like other Mongols, were traditionally animists (believed that non-living objects had spirits) and shamanists (believed in an unseen world of gods, demons, and spirits).
+The Durbet, like other Mongols, were traditionally animists (believing that non-living objects had spirits) and shamanists (believing in an unseen world of gods, demons, and spirits).
 The people depended on shamans (medicine men) to cure the sick by magic, communicate with the gods, and control events.